Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Parrots love delighting in all sorts of goodies, from sweet, seedy treats to fresh veggies.
 But like any other creature, not every food is suitable for them.
 Even some fruits and veggies that might seem fine to you can make them very sick.

 So, can your parrot eat cantaloupe?
-Yes, your parrots will love this scrumptious melon.
-It has lots of valuable nutrients that feed their bodies—but of course, portioning is essential.
+Yes, your parrots will love this delicious melon.
+It has lots of valuable nutrients that feed their bodies, but portioning is essential.
 Let’s find out more about this orange fruit.

 Serving size: 1 cantaloupe